 On August 31, 2017, the Company entered into a joint venture agreement with Global Hemp Group, Inc., a Canadian corporation.
-Global Hemp Group, Inc. is a related party insofar as its director, Charles Larsen, is a beneficial owner of more than 10% of our common stock, and a former director of the Company.
-Further, our President and Chief Executive Officer Donald Steinberg is a shareholder in Global Hemp Group.
+The Company's Director, Charles Larsen, is the President, Director and shareholder of Global Hemp Group, Inc. The Company's Director, President and Chief Executive Officer, Donald Steinberg, is a shareholder of Global Hemp Group, Inc.